justynroberts/rundeck-remote-nodesource/README.md

 ## Sample code for running a remote nodesource

-A quick example of how to parse an existing node source .yaml file, and push via the API to a project.
+A quick example of how to parse an existing node source .yaml file, convert to json and push via the API to a project.
 This can be run from the runner, (Subject to connectivity, of course)

 **Installation**